 Remove dust and fleas from the home environment by vacuuming well and throwing out the bag immediately.

-Use only toxin free natural products for cleaning the home see Natural Household Cleaners.
+Use only toxin free natural products for cleaning the home but avoid essential oils see Natural Household Cleaners.

 Try changing your pet's food to see if it is a food allergy.

 A weekly or monthly shampoo, using any of the following natural remedies can clear up most skin conditions.
 It is important not to wet shampoo animals more than once a week as it can remove their natural oils and lead to dry skin conditions and infections, especially if using any type of non-natural shampoo.